varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 If you're building from git, you also need the following:

 * python-docutils
-* python-sphinx (optional, if you want the HTML docs built)
+* python-sphinx (optional, if you want to build the documentation)

 Build dependencies on Red Hat / CentOS
 --------------------------------------